mindspore-ai/docs/docs/mindformers/docs/source_en/guide/pre_training.md

 > The example code below assumes the **master node IP** is `192.168.1.1` and the current node's **Rank** is `0`.
 In actual execution, please set `master_ip` to the real **IP address** of the master node, and set `node_rank` to the **Rank** index of the current node.

 **Note**: During multi-node distributed training, some performance problems may occur.
 To ensure the efficiency and stability of the training process, you are advised to optimize and adjust the performance by referring to [Large Model Performance Optimization Guide](https://www.mindspore.cn/mindformers/docs/en/master/advanced_development/performance_optimization.html).

-## More Information

-For more training examples of different models, see [the models supported by MindSpore Transformers](https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html).